 I knew ahead of time that the tennis racquet had shared holes at 8T, 7H, and 8H; so having that in mind I didn’t let myself get confused with the additional cross string (20th cross) that is shared.

 The Yonex VCORE Duel G 97 recommends a one-piece string job, though I opted for a two-piece with Y-Tex Quardotwist at 48 pounds on the mains and 50 pounds on the crosses (I like the additional control with a tighter cross but keeping the power from the mains – it’s totally cool, trust me).

 After stringing I was ready to go!
 Unfortunately, Southern California decided to rain on the evenings I wanted to go out for a hit.
 I had to wait a few days for the storm to pass and the courts to dry.

-Yonex VCORE Duel G 97 (310g) First Hitting Impressions
+Yonex VCORE Duel G 97 (310g) review: First Hitting Impressions

 Mind you, when I finally was able to get out on court it had been a while since I had played with any seriousness and with a tennis racquet review in mind.
 Nevertheless, I kept my intentions to give it my best shot and have fun!